sameerhimati/adMute/README.md

 ## Important Notes

-- This extension is designed for personal use and is not affiliated with or endorsed by YouTube.
+- This extension is designed for personal use and is not affiliated with or endorsed by any of the supported streaming services.
-- Ad blocking may violate YouTube's terms of service.
+- Ad blocking may violate the terms of service of some streaming platforms.
 Use this extension at your own discretion.
-- The extension attempts to skip ads but may not always succeed due to YouTube's anti-automation measures.
+- The extension attempts to skip ads but may not always succeed due to anti-automation measures implemented by streaming services.
 - Metrics (time muted, ads skipped) are approximate and may not be 100% accurate.

 ## Troubleshooting